mrazr/maphis/README.md

     - [x] Brush
     - [x] Knife
     - [x] Bucket
+- [ ] Change the working image size
 - [ ] Plugin system
   - [x] Region computations - plugin features that compute regions
   - [ ] Property computations - plugin features that compute properties of regions
     - deadline - Jan 4 2022
   - [ ] Tools - plugin specific tools
     - deadline - TBD

+## Issues
+1. The UI is still WIP, so when you click buttons when no folder is opened yet, the App may throw Exceptions
+2. The label modifying logic (e.g. Brush painting...) is done in the main Thread, therefore the interactive tools are still a bit unresponsive.
+I'll be optimizing this and moving critical stuff into separate process soon.

 ## Installation
 **Note**: This setup was tested on Ubuntu 20.04, Windows has not been tested yet.